lymeo/apollon/README.md

 node index.js
 ```

+## Quick dive

+### Introduction

+Apollon enables you to simply create a GraphQl service/project/API.
+Most of the complexe GraphQl stuff is managed by [**Apollo**](https://www.apollographql.com/docs/apollo-server/) and not **Apollon**.
+Apollon's main responsability is to identify, load and then manage files.
+All are not necessary but there are two basic file types: specification files and the implementation files.

+The contents of these files are somewhat normalized so that they can be easily used and understood by Apollon and as of version 3 Apollon identifies 8 different file types:

+1. [Specification/Schema files](#specificationschema-files) are used to define the GraphQL schema which happens to be the specification of our API.
+2. [Implementation/resolvers files](#implementationresolvers-files) are used to implement the specification by creating the resolvers.
+3. [Config files](#config-files) enable to define the settings in Apollon
+4. [Connector files](#connector-files) enable to implement connectors (drivers) to access data or storage inside your resolver files
+5. [Directive files](#directive-files) are used to define GraphQL directive implementations
+6. [Helper files](#helper-files) also enables forwarding implementation to the resolver files
+7. [Injector files](#injector-files) are used to change the statefull context object as explained below.
+8. [Middleware files](#middleware-files) are used to change the express request, response objects and can catch requests before they enter GraphQl realm.

+> Each file is identified by a pattern similar to a regular expression.
+The default pattern is specified in the associated file documentation in this file.

+### Concepts and principles

+In these different files 3 objects are widely accessible in Apollon:

+1. The `preContext` object (extensive API [here](#precontext-api))
+2. The `context` object (extensive API [here](#context-api))
+3. The `helpers` object (extensive API [here](#helpers-api))

+> The `preContext` object and `context` are very similar. `preContext` is created when Apollon starts.
+On ea there is a request (_http_ or _ws_) data/implementations are added to a copy of `preContext` called `context`.

 ## The logs

 Apollon uses Bunyan as the native logging mecanism.
 To view logs in a "pretty" manner you can install bunyan with npm